NCEAS/metadig-engine/docs/authentication.md

 The k8s configuration file ~/.kube/config contains authentication information that is made available to the k8s via the client program `kubectl`.
 Multiple contexts can be defined for one configuration file, each one associated with a context name, for example `metadig` is the default context name for the `metadig` user.

-Before the meta
+The `metadig` context was created with the following steps:

-Create a user entry in the k8s configuration associated with the user `metadig`:
+- Create a user entry in the k8s configuration associated with the user `metadig`:

 ```
 kubectl config set-credentials metadig --client-certificate=~/.kube/metadig.crt  --client-key=~/.kube/metadig.key
 ```

-The `metadig` context is created with the command:
+- The `metadig` context is added to the configuration with the command:

 ```
 kubectl config set-context metadig --cluster=kubernetes --namespace=metadig --user=metadig